Mingyao-Wang/aboutme/_pages/about.md

 Teaching experience
 ======
 I have substantial experience teaching and mentoring students, specifically in economics and quantitative analysis.
 My teaching experience primarily involves tutoring students preparing for undergraduate and graduate-level admissions to prestigious institutions in Japan.
-I have guided students who successfully gained admission to top-tier universities such as the University of Tokyo, Hitotsubashi University, Kyoto University, Osaka University, Tohoku University, among others.